Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

 + Present the concept ASAP.
 + Adjust/swap layers of logic.

 🙁 Activities may become too split.
 The "front" team may underestimate the billow of implentation items they create.
+Guys in implementation hats may feel themselves as pure workforce.

+Solution?
+Roles swap and permanent direct feedback.

-### Effective definitions of tasks and feedback
+### Effective definitions of tasks

-The upper desing will quite smart fornulate
+The upper desing will quite smartly formulate major tasks while these tasks can be effectively split into subtasks.

-The opposite side is when

 ### Team practice

+Resonsiple and attentive following the principles will unite and motivate the team while getting the best of members (win-win).

-#### Motivation to TDD
+### Motivation to TDD

+It must be much higher than reading the theory why TDD is good.

 \___________
  <div align="center">🔚 &nbsp;🌒 2024-2025  ... images: kyriosity ...</div>